haka-security/haka/doc/user/tutorial/dissector/dissector.rst

+..
+This Source Code Form is subject to the terms of the Mozilla Public
+..
+License, v.
+2.0.
+If a copy of the MPL was not distributed with this
+.. file, You can obtain one at http://mozilla.org/MPL/2.0/.

+.. highlightlang:: lua

-.. _smtp_dissector:
+.. _SmtpDissector:

 Dissector
 ---------
-First of all, we load the required packages and initialize the dissector module
+First of all, we load the required packages and initialize the dissector module:

 .. code-block:: lua

     local class = require('class')
     local tcp_connection = require('protocol/tcp_conenction')

     local module = {}

+Note that we load the tcp_connection module since we built a smtp dissector over tcp protocol.

 Creating the dissector
 ^^^^^^^^^^^^^^^^^^^^^^